-- Luminello encrypts all data, including all communication between patients/clients and providers and between providers, with a higher level of encryption than most banks use.
+- Luminello highly encrypts all data, including all communication between patients/clients and providers and between providers.

 - No patient/client health information is stored on your computer or phone – so there is no penalty if your phone or computer is lost/stolen/hacked.